Kttra/RatioCalculator/README.md

 **Realtime Calculations**
 -------------------------------------
-When the realtime checkbox is checked (is checked by default), the program will update the ratios while getting input.
+When the realtime checkbox is checked (it is checked by default), the program will update the ratios when input is given.
 This can be disabled by manually unchecking the checkbox or pressing enter in one of the textboxes.
 Realtime update will priortize based on the ratios updated.
 If the a and b fields are filled and c updated, d will be calculated.
 If a, b, and d are filled, c will be calculated.
 If b, c, and d are filled, a will be updated and so on.

 For easier usage, pressing enter in any textbox will toggle realtime off and on.
 Like other programs, pressing tab will cycle through the boxes and buttons.